Every Life Hack I Learned During Quarantine

 Banish plastic container sauce stains

 You eat one serving of spaghetti and Bolognese out of a plastic container and the container never lets you forget it.
 That orange tint is there for LIFE—unless you add ice water and dish soap, then close the lid and shake it within an inch of its life.
-If you thought that was good, with this three-ingredient hack, you’ll never clean your oven the same way again.

 Be your own helping hand